Small-Systems/kirby3-TranslatedLayout/README.md

 ## Feature ideas

 - Plugin options : Set rather to fill with (untranslated) default language, or leave the translateable blocks empty ? (on translation creation only).
+- Write some test cases.

 ## Similar Plugins

 - [Synced-Structure](https://gist.github.com/lukaskleinschmidt/1c0b94ffab51d650b7c7605a4d25c213) : Syncs structures across languages using UUIDs.
+Note: _This method doesn't work with `Layouts` and `Blocks` fields because they use the `FieldClass` instead of Kirby's field blueprints._

 ## License